nanguoshun/English_EveryDay/Day1-Introduction.md

 ## Keep these words in mind
 - nerve-racking: stressful, exhausting.
+This is a nerve-racking weekend as there are a lot of deadlines.
 - new face(s): new face.
-- project[v]: give  express a clear impression of one's thoughts or personality.
+- project[v]: give or express a clear impression of one's thoughts or personality.
 - fimsy [flim-zee]: weak, with strength, unstable
 - wipe: wipe your hand
 - clammy: cold and damp, covered with moisture, wet.